 While I groped for answers, I suddenly realized that I was seeing it all wrong!
 This was not about me at all.

-It was about my daughter.
-I had relegated my own concerns, my anger, and especially my fear, to the background.
-Doing this paved the way for me to focus on the real issue and accept a painful reality; my daughter has depression.
-She’s got to cope with it for the rest of her life.
-But, I am her mother and I’ll make sure she won’t be alone to face it.
+I relegated my own concerns, my anger, and especially my fear, to the background.
+It became a bit easier from then on.
+It paved the way for me to focus on the real issue and accept a painful reality; my daughter has depression.
+And she’s got to cope with it for the rest of her life.
+But, while I’m here, I’ll make sure she won’t have to face it alone.
+Ever.
 We are going to deal with it, together.

 To follow: A Daughter’s Story